Travelling safely with a lung condition

 Air pollution is harmful to everyone, but people with lung conditions are more at risk.

-Pollutants can irritate your lungs and trigger symptoms, so you may want to consider the air quality at your destination.
+Pollutants can irritate your lungs and trigger symptoms, so you may want to think about the air quality at your destination.

 High altitude

-Your lungs get less oxygen at high altitude, for example in mountainous areas.
-This can make it more difficult for people with lung conditions, so it’s a good idea to talk to your doctor before travelling.
+Our lungs get less oxygen at high altitude, for example in areas that have lots of mountains.
+This can make it more difficult for people with lung conditions, so it’s a good idea to talk to your healthcare professional before travelling.

-For some conditions, your doctor may suggest you have a test to see if you should use oxygen while at high altitude.
+For some conditions, your healthcare professional may suggest you have a test to see if you should use oxygen while at high altitude.
 If you already use oxygen, they may suggest you increase your flow rate.

 Pollen and hay fever